cfjedimaster/LighthousePro/install/readme.txt

 This application was created by Raymond Camden (raymondcamden@gmail.com).
 If you find this application worthy, I have a Amazon wish list set up (www.amazon.com/o/registry/2TCL1D08EZEYE ).
 Gifts are always welcome. ;)

+Last Updated: 11/29/2011 (2.9.1)
+/config/ColdSpring.xml.cfm - version
+Credit Sebastiaan van Dijk for noticing Project Deletion did not clean up attachments or announcements!

+Also noticed in user deletion I didn't remove their filters.

+Minor UI fix with errors.

+Many files updated - I think it would be easier to consult the SVN history to get a list.
+On top of the above, I've added "archived" as a property to issues (and filters - so please add a new archived column to both tables).
+Archived issues never show up unless you explicitely ask for them in the UI.

 Last Updated: 11/29/2011 (2.9.04)
 /config/ColdSpring.xml.cfm - version